 This service includes a free choice of analyses within the Ethos investment universe.

 Ethos’ reports include a detailed analysis of each item on the agenda and voting recommendations based on Ethos' Corporate Governance Principles and Proxy Voting Guidelines.
 Also, the analyses include general information on each company, in particular its Board of Directors and Executive remuneration.
 The analyses are sent to clients by e-mail, generally twelve days prior to the General Meetings.
 A comprehensive quarterly report provides a summary of all items voted.

 If you wish to receive a customised offer for the service of shareholder meeting analyses or need more information on this topic, do not hesitate to contact us.

-Ethos offers different packages of shareholder meeting analyses for non Swiss companies (Europe, North America, Asia/Pacific).
-Please contact us for an offer tailored to your particular requirements.
+Ethos offers different packages of proxy voting reports for non-Swiss companies (Europe, North America, Asia/Pacific).
+Please contact us for a customised offer tailored to your specific needs.

-The voting recommendations are based on Ethos' voting guidelines.
-The underlying research is made by the following partners:
+The voting recommendations are based on Ethos' proxy voting guidelines.
+In markets where Ethos does not perform the primary analysis, the analysis is provided by the following partners:

-- Europe: The local partners of the network Expert Corporate Governance Service (ECGS) of which Ethos is the Swiss member
+- Europe: Proxinvest of which Ethos is the Swiss partner

 If you wish to receive more information on this service, please contact us.

-Private investors with holdings in Swiss listed companies which are part of the SPI may delegate their voting rights to Ethos, with the exception of the following companies: BKW, Syngenta, Evolva, CI Com and Highlight Event and Entertainment.
+Private investors with holdings in Swiss listed companies which are part of the SPI may delegate their voting rights to Ethos, with the exception of the following companies: BKW and Evolva.
 Their voting rights will be exercised according to Ethos' voting recommendations.
 We would be grateful for you to proceed as follows:

 - On the registration form, tick the box "I appoint as proxy the following shareholder"